-Today I’d like to share my homemade peanut butter recipe that’s been our go-to lately.
+Today I’d like to share how to make homemade peanut butter from scratch.
+This has been our go-to homemade peanut butter recipe lately.
 Making your own peanut butter is a good way to make sure it’s always fresh, plus you get to control the ingredients!

 A few months ago I brought home a two-pound bag of raw, locally grown peanuts.
 I wanted to make homemade peanut butter, but didn’t exactly know where to start.